 - Read an NIJ Journal article about the research in L.A., "Solving Sexual Assaults: Finding Answers Through Research."

 "Action Research" on Untested SAKs in Houston and Detroit

 This "action-research" project sought to determine why SAKs had not been sent to the crime laboratory for testing in Wayne County, Michigan (Detroit), and Houston, Texas.
 Multidisciplinary teams explored how this situation developed, the nature of cases reflected in the untested kits, how victims should be notified if their case was reopened after many years, and what kind of training law enforcement officers need to make the best decisions about sending SAKs to the crime laboratory.
 Read an abstract and access the final report from Detroit, Detroit Sexual Assault Kit (SAK) Action Research Project (ARP).
-Learn about the findings from Houston.

 - Read more about NIJ research on untested sexual assault kits and watch interviews with the researchers.